tank606/EEP520_Final/README.md

 7. The game should now start in your browser.
 Use the space, "a" and "d" key to move the knight.

 8. Enjoy the game.
 You can press Ctrl-C to stop the enviro server.

+Friendly reminder: During the game, take care of your keyboard and sometimes you want to throw it away.

 ## Agents Introduction